-Even today when Adelaide Women book a Numerology reading over the phone with Benita French (one of Australia’s foremost Numerologists and Intuitive Counsellors), many come to it purely with expectations of Fortune Telling and most don’t tell their partners.
+When Adelaide Women booked a Numerology reading over the phone with Benita French, they came to it purely with expectations of Fortune Telling and most don’t tell their partners.

 130 years on, Benita’s Numerology is a highly developed tool of insight to focus the more important discussion of how you are going to take charge of and direct your life towards something happier.
 The real service still remains to be a rare and safe place for women to air their side of a deeply emotional story and gain unprecedented support in all their future desires, decisions and actions.

-“All of my clients are women who come to me because they have no-one who truly listens to then” – Benita French
+“My clients were women and they came to me because they had no-one who truly listened to them”.

 One of the hardest working of these 20th-century intuitive counsellors was to become the first Australian to use the term Numerology professionally.
 The humbly titled Mrs Barr, who came to Spiritualism in 1891 and developed her skills as “an honest medium” under her Mother’s guidance, offered her Clairvoyante and Psychomoter services every day from 11am to 5pm for over 20 years.
 She began in 1896 from a small 2 bedroom terrace next door to the Glebe Uniting Church on St Johns Road, Sydney and progressed into Inner City rooms and professional venues.
 Over the following decades, Mrs. Ellen Barr counselled thousands of women and spent substantial time in Newcastle (1898), Bathurst (1990), Melbourne (1904), Adelaide (1908), Perth (1911) and back to Adelaide(1912).